Basjohn/SHITTY-PiP-QUICKSWAP/Spec.md

 - Enforcement: `_ensure_min_overlay_size(rect)` clamps the overlay rectangle to at least the computed minimum while preserving the top-left origin.
 Used during initial overlay creation/placement and relevant resize paths.
 - Relationship to centralized constants: `utils/window/overlay_constants.py` defines `OVERLAY_MIN_WIDTH=200`, `OVERLAY_MIN_HEIGHT=180`, and `DEFAULT_ASPECT=(16, 9)`.
 These serve as general guardrails and canvas defaults but are not the source of truth for initial overlay window sizing.
 - Roadmap: unify min-size logic behind a central helper (e.g., `utils/window/overlay_sizing.py`) consumed by UI and backends; deprecate divergent ad-hoc minima.

+#### Wheel Resize Behavior (Spec)

+- Dynamic fine-step near minimum bounds without modifiers to prevent step skipping at extremes.
+- **Screen boundary performance** (2025-10-09 fix): Boundary smoothing logic checks for **stable pinned edges** before reducing resize steps:
+  - When a window is pinned to a screen edge (e.g., left edge at x=0) and growing away from that edge, full resize deltas are applied
+  - Smoothing (2px steps) only triggers when the window is actually trying to move beyond screen limits
+  - Eliminates slow resize at screen corners (especially bottom-left: x=0, y=max) where boundary detection was false-positive
+  - Implementation: tracks whether pinned edge positions remain constant between `cur_geo`, `new_rect`, and `clamped` - stability indicates growing away from boundary
+- Clamping is performed within the current monitor's FULL geometry (not union-of-monitors).
+If the proposed size exceeds the monitor, size is reduced while preserving INNER aspect ratio using canvas insets, then position is clamped to the monitor bounds.
+- Inner aspect-ratio lock when the canvas provides `content_aspect` and insets; AR is preserved for inner content while respecting outer min-size.
+- Persistence triggers: after wheel-apply and after drag/resize release, if the overlay host exposes `_persist_current_geometry()`, it is called (standalone DWM) to keep persisted state fresh for creation-time restore.

 ### Portable Build & Distribution (Windows)